-EXPLORE WAWEL CASTLE
+EXPLORE WAWEL CASTLE & THE CATHEDRAL

 THE MUSEUMS OF WAWEL

-Our free ticket gave us admission to The Armoury, The Lost Wawel exhibition, Art of the Orient and Wawel Recovered.
+We visited on a Monday which is a free-entry day, we didn’t know this at the time though.
+The grounds themselves are always free, tickets are for the exhibitions and museums only.
+Our free ticket gave us admission to The Armoury, The Lost Wawel exhibition, Art of the Orient, and Wawel Recovered.
 We were both fascinated by the items on display and loved our time here.
-The armoury was a particular favourite.
+Adult tickets for the museum start from around 40zł, depending on how many of the exhibitions you would like to see.

 THE ROYAL ARMOURY